CenturyLinkCloud/PublicKB/AppFog/enable-appfog-for-account.md

 *NOTE: The following steps will only work for customers with CenturyLink Control Portal accounts enabled for the Limited Beta program.*

-Go to https://control.ctl.io, login, and see “AppFog" listed in the drop down navigation bar:
+Go to https://control.ctl.io, login, and you should see “AppFog" listed in the drop down navigation bar:

 ![AppFog in Dropdown Navigation](../images/appfogv2/appfog-in-dropdown-nav.png)